-[SUBJECT TO VOTE] The committee recommends revisiting the applicability of adding additional bidder responsibility provisions due to its pre-existence in RCW 39.04.050. [expands responsibility criteria outside of current criteria in 39.04 and creates confusion for contractors]
+The committee recommends revisiting the applicability of adding additional bidder responsibility provisions due to its pre-existence in RCW 39.04.050. [expands responsibility criteria outside of current criteria in 39.04 and creates confusion for contractors]

-[VOTE#8] Should any bidder responsibility provisions be extended to public entities via SHB 1621?
-[YES or NO]
+[ReVOTE#8] Should bidder responsibility provisions be extended to public entities via SHB 1621?
+Should the new authority granted in [1621...] bidder responsibility provisions be removed?

 VOTE #8

 SHB 1621 Committee Voting CPARB Voting

-4 No No
+0 No No

-4 Yes Yes
+7 Yes Yes

-0 Abstain Abstain
+1 Abstain Abstain

 1 Absent Absent